generations the owners of hotel Hacienda Chichen Resort have taken the utmost care to preserve the hacienda's

 Children’s Nutrition Program.

 In 2003, our senior staff and local farmer, Filomeno Mex Tun retired from the

 and his farmers team produce most of the hotel's fresh fruits, vegetables, herbs and currently the medicinal plants used at

 and visit his crop-fields at the south of the hotel’s gardens.
 It is a pleasure to hear his soft Maya lyrics as he works.

-Wild honey is produced extensively in our land.
-The staff is welcome to benefit from the wild honey found in our
+found in our land.
+The staff is requested to protect bees and can benefit from the wild honey found in our

 Chichen Resort's purchasing policies focus

 on buying products that reduce our environmental impact.

 Our cleaning supplies are bio-degradable.
 Our green hotel is